 It might be tempting to keep this kind of thing a secret, but insurers need to know about collisions so they can accurately rate your policy.
 If they find out at a later date that you had an accident then they can void your policy and won’t cover any claims.

-Uber insurance and private hire taxi insurance might seem like an annoying extra, but in the long run, it’s definitely worth it.
-That said, it doesn’t have to put you too out of pocket.
+Uber insurance and private hire taxi insurance might seem like an annoying extra, but in the long run, it’s worth it.
+That said, it doesn’t have to put you out of pocket.
 By using Quote Radar you’ll be able to find the most competitive prices for Uber insurance and private hire taxi insurance.

 Compare Taxi Insurance